-So what is the difference and why you should care?
+So what is the difference and why should you care?

-When someone spoofs an account or person it is like someone putting on a mask, like one of the Presidents they have at the Halloween custom stores, and pretending to be that person.
+When someone spoofs an account or person, it is like someone putting on a mask, like one of the Presidents they have at the Halloween costume stores, and pretending to be that person.
 When you see President Obama or Trump at your door on October 31st you know it is not the President.
 He is spoofing or impersonating the President.
 You can safely ignore it or give them a treat.
 When it comes to a spoofed account, you can safely ignore or report them.

-When spoofed it is not the real President who is at your door and if you get an email or friend request that is spoofed it is not the real President it is an impersonation.
+When spoofed, it is not the real President who is at your door and if you get an email or friend request that is spoofed it is not the real President, it is an impersonation.
 You can safely ignore the email or friend request.
 You can also report the spoofed account to Facebook or the host for the email.

-I should add that criminals spoof accounts on social media like Facebook, they spoof emails and they spoof people via phone calls.
+I should add that criminal's spoof accounts on social media like Facebook, they spoof emails and they spoof people via phone calls.
 It is not limited to Facebook accounts.